Take a few small steps to prevent major losses in your independent business.

 Why are cybersecurity best practices important for small businesses?

-When it comes to cybersecurity, small businesses are particularly vulnerable.
+When it comes to cybersecurity, independent businesses are particularly vulnerable.
 This is because they often lack the resources of larger brands and may need help to afford the latest and best cybersecurity tools and services.
 In fact, according to a 2021 study by UpCity, only 50% of all small businesses in the U.S. actually have a cybersecurity plan in place for next year.
 This means that the other 50% are putting themselves at risk from cyber attackers.
 But why is cybersecurity so important for these kinds of organizations?

-The lack of adequate cyber protection can lead to data breaches which can have a significant financial impact on your business and damage its reputation in the eyes of customers and partners—in most cases, the biggest hit of all.
+The lack of adequate cyber protection can lead to data breaches which can have a significant financial impact on your business and damage its reputation in the eyes of clients and partners—in most cases, the biggest hit of all.
 For example, one study found that up to 80% of consumers are likely to defect from a business if their data is compromised in a breach.
 Data breaches can also lead to compliance issues if your business isn’t meeting the required standards and regulations.
-Attackers may also be able to access business owners, employees, and customer data which could result in identity theft or credit card fraud—all of which can be difficult to recover from financially.
+Attackers may also be able to access business owners, employees, and client data which could result in identity theft or credit card fraud—all of which can be difficult to recover from financially.

 How has cybersecurity evolved over the years?